History of Kabardino-Balkaria: Early history

 As with other parts of the Caucasus, the area that is now known as Kabardino-Balkaria has been inhabited for thousands of years.
 The origins of its inhabitants are intrinsically tied with its neighboring republics, Adygea and Karachay-Cherkessia.
 See Circassia.

-It is known that modern-day Circassians also called Kassogs were inhabiting that area since at least the 6th century BCE, then know as Zichia.Balkars were part of Alania and one of the Vainakh tribes, who were influenced by Turkic culture after the Mongol invasion's split of the lowlands of Nakh tribes and adopted the language.
+It is known that modern-day Circassians also called Kassogs were inhabiting that area since at least the 6th century BCE, then known as Zichia.
+Balkars were part of Alania and one of the Vainakh tribes, who were influenced by Turkic culture after the Mongol invasion's split of the lowlands of Nakh tribes and adopted the language.
 Also genetically they are closely related to Chechens and Ingush.

 The region came under the control of the Mongols between 1242 and 1295.
 It passed into the hands of the Georgians from 1295 to around 1427 when it was incorporated into a unified Circassian Kingdom, it remained part of the Kingdom until King Inal's death in 1453 where afterwards it remained independent until somewhere between 1769 and 1830 with the Russo-Circassian war and subsequent genocide when it fell under Russian occupation.
 It was eventually annexed by Russia.
 See Kabardia.